healthykitchen101/healthykitchen101.com/kettles/reviews/amazon-basics/amazon-basics-electric-kettle-f-625c.md

 *   Usability (35%) - **7.5**/10

-The Amazon Basics Electric Kettle has just the right features to be simple and easy to use.
-Besides a glass carafe, it doesn’t do anything fancy with its design.
-Despite all that, its performance scores are actually quite high across the board, making it a good and cheap choice.
+The Amazon Basics has just the right features to be a simple and easy-to-use electric kettle.
+Besides a glass carafe, there’s nothing fancy about its design.
+Nevertheless, its performance scores are actually quite high across the board, making it a good and low-cost choice.

 **Things We Like**